Cryptomeria japonica Japanese cedar

 The ‘Elegans’ cultivar has feathery looking foliage which turns a striking bronze in winter.
 The small needles form fluffy thick masses.
 Campus specimens on Lagunita Drive and at the entrance to Old Chemistry have been lost, but a leaning tree with a thick forked trunk can be seen at the Palo Alto Art Center, 1313 Newell Road, near the Green Room entrance.
 The general appearance is rather different from that of the standard species which has stiff needles with a roughly triangular cross-section where they join the stem.
 See the shrubby ‘Lobbii Nana’ in the outer northwest planting circle of the Inner Quad.

-The standard form may be seen at the right side of the driveway at Bolivar House (582 Alvarado Row, planted 1892); a group of three is at Old Chemistry.
 Giant specimens of Japan’s largest tree are seen at Nikko, Japan.
-A bit closer to the Bat Area, the State Capital arboretum has a few nice examples.
+A bit closer to the Bay Area, the State Capital arboretum has a few grand examples.

 Name derivation: Cryptomeria – Greek krypto (hidden) and meris (part), referring to the hidden reproductive parts; japonica – from Japan.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the State Capital note.
 Family updated to Cupressaceae (Jan 2018, SP).
 Revised entry; added Meyer-Buck and Inner Quad locations; the title is now the straight species (Jan 2024, SP).